 The knee joint functions like a hinge at the junction of two bones, the femur (thigh bone) and tibia (shin).
 The ends of the bones are covered with a thick cushion of hard, white cartilage.
 You are given only one coating of this cartilage in your lifetime.
 Knee cartilage damage or worn cartilage causes the underlying bones to rub together producing knee pain and inflammation typical of knee arthritis.

 Why the Rothman Institute Joint Replacement Team?

-The Rothman Institute’s Joint Replacement Program is one of the nation’s top joint replacement programs, with more than 6,700 surgeries performed annually.
-All of the surgeons of the Rothman Institute joint replacement team are specialty trained, experienced, and skilled in total joint replacement.
-In addition to their extensive residency training, each physician has undergone advanced subspecialty training and acquisition of skills in programs known as fellowships.
-Thus providing each with superior knowledge and expertise in their chosen area of sub specialization.
+Rothman Institute’s Joint Replacement Program is one of the nation’s top joint replacement centers performing more than 12,000 surgeries annually.
+The surgeons of Rothman Institute joint replacement team are experienced and skilled in total joint replacement.
+In addition to their extensive residency training, each physician has undergone advanced subspecialty training and acquisition of skills in programs known as Fellowships.
+Fellowships provide each surgeon with superior knowledge and expertise in their chosen area of subspecialization.

 How Do I Know If Joint Replacement Is Right For Me?

 When joint pain is severe and interferes with daily activities, work and sleep, joint replacement may be an option.
 The decision to replace your knee is made by you and your orthopedic surgeon mainly based on the degree to which the pain is affecting your life.